ShuklaGroup/Lipid_composition_on_AQP/Discrete-traj-analysis/README.md

 Scripts used for the analysis of randomly selected frames at the energy minima from the total simulation.
 This includes HOLE radius, LEU197 'pore plug' dihedral, and hydrophobic mistmatch (using Membrainy)

-- [*find-traj-minima.py*](find-traj-minima.py) is used to generate CPPTRAJ scripts to extract frames selected in a minima of the free energy landscape
+- [*get-cpptraj-script-minima.py*](get-cpptraj-script-minima.py) is used to generate CPPTRAJ scripts to extract frames selected in a minima of the tICA free energy landscape.
+Each minima is defined by a box with max/min of width/height in \*.csv files on Box.
+Outputs of this script are \*.txt files, each file corresponds to a trajectory with frames inside indicated box.

 - HOLE radius analysis:
   - To obtain the HOLE radius of the protein in each frame of each trajectory, [*HOLE-compute-radius.py*](HOLE-compute-radius.py) is used to obtain a dictionary output that follows the MDAnalysis HOLE package (data structure is explained in details in the code).